Western American Art: Charles Marion Russell

-Charles Marion Russell, also known as "Kid Russell", was an American artist of the American Old West, who used to be a cowboy in ranch.
-His cowboy background gave him advantages in his art career that he was familiar with the cowboy life and qualified to record the western history in which he played a part.
-Russell was unschooled and self-taught but he was recognised as distinguished personality in the area of Western Art.
-He created more than 2000 paintings of cowboys, Indians and landscapes of the West.
-During his cowboy career, he was actually not treated as a qualified cowboy but a storyteller and artist who expressed himself through the art and literary poesy.
-Even after Russell achieved recognition and acclaim, he remained the old traditions of the Old West and was devoted to the West before the white civilisation was imposed upon it.
+Charles Marion Russell, also known as "Kid Russell", was an American artist of the American Old West, who used to be a cowboy on a ranch.
+That background gave him advantages in his art because he was familiar with the cowboy life and was qualified to record it.
+Russell was unschooled and self-taught, but he was recognized as a distinguished person in the area of Western Art.
+He created more than 2000 paintings of cowboys, Indians, and landscapes of the West.
+During his cowboy career, he was actually not treated as a qualified cowboy but as a storyteller and artist who expressed himself through his art.
+Even after Russell achieved recognition and acclaim, he remained in the old traditions of the Old West and was devoted to it before the white civilization was imposed upon it.